-- A ranked ballot doesn't allow voters to express their level of support and thus a 2nd choice ranking could be almost as good as your favorite or almost as bad as your worst case scenario.
+- A ranked ballot doesn't allow voters to express their level of support, and thus a 2nd choice ranking could be almost as good as a voter's favorite or almost as bad as their worst case scenario.

-Note: Both of the issues above are eliminated if a score ballot Condorcet method like Smith Score is used.
+Note: Both of the issues above are eliminated if a five star ballot Condorcet method like Condorcet STAR (aka Smith//Score) is used.

 Other Condorcet Methods:

-There are a number of Condorcet voting methods with different variations on the tie breaking protocol including ranked options such as Minimax, Ranked Pairs, Schulz, and variations of each.
+There are a number of Condorcet voting methods with different variations on the tie-breaking protocol including high performing ranked options such as Minimax, Ranked Pairs, Schulze, and variations of each.
 Among experts and advocates in the field including Dr. Nicolaus Tideman, Department of Mathematics, Virginia Tech, and Professor Emeritus Richard Darlington, Department of Psychology, Cornell University, there seems to be a growing consensus around the Smith//Minimax option, which is the method described above.
 For rated or 5 star ballots, Smith//Score is another great option.
-Keep in mind that regardless of the Condorcet variation you prefer, the winners for most of these will be the same the majority of the time.
+Keep in mind that regardless of the Condorcet variation you prefer, the winners for most of the top-tier Condorcet methods will be the same the vast majority of the time.

 Condorcet as a metric for measuring voting method accuracy:

 The Condorcet method is often used to measure the accuracy of other voting methods because it takes into account all the voter preferences from all ballots.
 For ranked methods, preference data is all you have to work with, so the Condorcet winner is always the most representative winner based on ranked ballot data alone.
 For methods that use score ballots, preference order and also level of support is shown, so Condorcet is still one good metric, but the data on level of support may make a compelling case that another candidate was in fact more representative.
 Regardless of the metrics used to measure accuracy, Condorcet methods tend to come out in the top tier.

 Condorcet as a tiebreaker:

 Condorcet, and in particular the Minimax method described above, was designed to be a highly effective and fair tiebreaker.
-If there is any possible way to use the ballots themselves to find a candidate who deserves to win Minimax is a great tie breaking protocol to adopt if the voting method allowed voters to show their preference order.
+Minimax is a great tie-breaking protocol to adopt for voting methods that allow voters to show their preference order.